GasFurr/Fungi/README.md

 # MushromUnion
-Psychochedelic game about mushrooms, magic, tehcnology and postap;
+Psychochedelic game about mushrooms, magiс and technology written on rust.